 DISCIPLINARY POLICY – STAFF AND VOLUNTEERS

-Disciplinary Procedures Relating to Staff
+Disciplinary Procedures Relating to Staff and Volunteers

 In any working environment it is important that standards are set and rules and regulations developed to inform and protect all those involved.
 Sometimes situations arise when standards are not met or the rules and regulations are disregarded.